kabanero-io/kabanero-pipelines/docs/Curation.md

         url: https://github.com/kabanero-io/kabanero-pipelines/releases/download/0.6.0/default-kabanero-pipelines.tar.gz
 ```

-Alternatively, you can specify the pipelines under the stacks section also.
-This will result in the the pipelines in the archive getting associated with all the application stacks in all the repositories listed under stacks.
+Alternatively, you can specify the pipelines archive under individual stack section(s).
+This will result in the the pipelines in the archive getting associated with these application stack(s).